 Why St Mary's?

-All the modules that you'll study have a specific nutrition focus.
+All the modules that you'll study have a specific nutrition and diet focus.
 Biochemistry, Physiology and Public Health are all nutrition-orientated with related industry, lifestyle and case study examples provided throughout your learning.

 In your final year, you will have the opportunity to apply your nutritional knowledge in a number of fields such as sports nutrition or clinical nutrition.